-Credits from a 4 year college must equal or exceed 60.
-Minimum hours from C-N = 32

-C-N GPA, Cum GPA and GPA required in major must equal or exceed 2.8 to be admitted to DPD upper division coursework and to graduate with verification statement.
+Credits from a 4.0 college must equal or exceed 60.
+Minimum hours from C-N = 32 C-N GPA, Cum GPA and GPA required in major must equal or exceed 2.8 to be admitted to DPD upper division coursework and to graduate with verification statement.

-\ All DPD courses require a C or better With a B or better in FN 114, 214, 310 arson-Newman
+\All DPD courses require a C or better with a B or better in FN 114, 214, 310

-Student Name:
+Student Name: Major: Interior Design